KittyGiraudel/SJSJ/README.md

 If you are willing to contribute, open a pull request to complete, update or fill in a section.
 Thank you for doing so!

+## Related projects

-*Hank Wang has made a command-line tool for SJSJ if you want all the JavaScript goodness directly from your terminal: https://github.com/hanksudo/SJSJ-cli.*
+Hank Wang has made a command-line tool for SJSJ if you want all the JavaScript goodness directly from your terminal: https://github.com/hanksudo/SJSJ-cli.

+Andrew Romanov is translating SJSJ into Russian: https://github.com/andrew--r/SJSJ.

 ## Glossary